vector-of-bool/vector-of-bool.github.io/_posts/2019-10-21-rngs-static-ovr.md

 ---
 layout: post
 title: Eliminating the Static Overhead of Ranges
-desc: In which I discuss two my pet proposals for the C++ language, and how
+desc: In which I discuss two of my pet proposals for the C++ language, and how
     they might benefit ranges.
 ---